MYavuzYAGIS/Automotive-Cybersecurity/Protocols & Cyber.md

 5. The data from the server ECU can be communicated to client ECU via unicast, multicast, and broadcast.

 6. Being a middleware, it is suitable even for CPU-intensive applications, and OS-agnostic.

+The size of the SOME/IP payload field depends on the transport protocol used.
+For UDP, the SOME/IP payload can contain 0–1400 bytes.
+The decision to limit the payload length to 1400 bytes was taken in order to allow for future changes to the protocol stack, such as using IPv6 or adding security protocols.
+Since TCP supports the segmentation of payloads, larger payload sizes are automatically supported.